ShaneD20/Mu-Lang-Compiler/README.md

 // 100
 // “Meoow, meow.”
 ```
-## The ,, operator and ?
-In programming languages it's beneficial to express the end of a block of code.
-In Mu ',,' is used to express the ending of a code block.
-The ? operator is used to denote a guard-clause protected by a boolean condition.
-In other programming languages this would be represented with a 'then' keyword.

 ## Logical Control Flow
 Mu has ternary statements “if-else”, “unless-else”.
 Based on a condition they act as a guard clause for one or two outcomes.
 Note that else-if chaining is not possible in Mu.
 If a context is needed where one of several statements is true, Mu has a “when” statement.
 Shown further below.